Art of the Pie Goes to the James Beard Awards

 We arrived just about midnight but since we were still on West Coast time, it didn’t seem all that late.
 A cab was next to get to my dear friend Amy’s home in the East Village.
 She had waited up for us with tea and a snack.
 Thank you so much Amy!

 That West Coast time thing didn’t work out so well in the morning though as 9AM came awfully early!
 Amy plied us with mugs of strong coffee, breakfast and good conversation.
 Before we knew it, it was time to get dressed and ready for the big event.
-I had brought my pink sneakers laced with new pink ribbon, and new Pi socks that I had bought just for the occasion.
+I laced my pink sneakers with new pink ribbon, and wore them with new Pi socks that I had bought just for the occasion.

 We caught a ride uptown and walked a bit on 5th Avenue, stopping in for a few minutes at St Patrick’s Cathedral, passing by Rockefeller Center, and seeing the lions outside of the New York Public Library.
 Then we opened the doors at 500 5th Avenue and took the elevator up to the offices of my publisher, W.W.
 Norton/The Countryman Press.
 My wonderful agent, Ann Treistman, took us around to meet everybody in the office, most all of whom had worked in some capacity on the book.
 It was really special to meet W. Drake McFeely, the chairman and president of W.W.
 Norton, too!

-Then Ann, Duncan and I piled in a cab and off we headed to the big event, the James Beard Media Awards held at the Chelsea Piers.
+Then Ann, my son, and I piled in a cab and off we headed to the big event, the James Beard Media Awards held at the Chelsea Piers.

 and a ton more but I didn’t want to look like too much of a country girl asking if I might take photos of everyone.
 We did share the table with Ed Levine of Serious Eats which was pretty nifty, too!
 Now, it may be a mom’s prejudice, but I think I had the handsomest date there that night.